bibig/tailbone/README.md

 # tailbone

++ an error handler node module
-a modular app of express, only do one thing: render error page for main app.
++ a modular app of express, only do one thing: render error pages for main(parent) app.

 ### install
   npm install tailbone